codingMustache/codingMustache/README.md

 ## Joke of the Day

-If at first you don't succeed, sky diving is not for you!
+Why should you never trust a pig with a secret?
+Because it's bound to squeal.

 ## Daily Trivia

-Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
+Which one of these is not an official development name for a Ubuntu release?
- 1. 1999
+ 1. Wily Werewolf
- 2. 2002
+ 2. Utopic Unicorn
- 3. 2008
+ 3. Trusty Tahr
- 4. 2005
+ 4. Mystic Mansion

 <details>
   <summary>Answer</summary>
-  2005
+  Mystic Mansion
 </details>